jmwingenroth/WQ_LSTM/data query/documentation.md

 ## GHCND Gap Filling

-The five meteorological variables were filled according to the following protocol:
+TMIN, TMAX, and SNWD were filled according to the following protocol:

 1. Raw data from the nearest site to each NWIS site were joined to the NWIS data by date.
 2. The same linear interpolation method used for NWIS variables was applied.
 3. For remaining missing values, the GHCND data was queried for the nearest non-missing measurement for that NWIS site and date (computationally intensive)
 4. If gaps remained, the linear interpolation method was applied again.
-5. __(HAVEN'T NEEDED THIS YET)__ Last resort: seasonal method like for water temperature.
+5. __(HAVEN'T NEEDED THIS YET)__ Last resort: seasonal method as was used for water temperature.

+For PRCP and SNOW, the linear interpolation step was left out.
+I reason that these variables differ from the other three in that one day's value is not nearly as predictive as the next.
+We'll jump straight to the next-nearest-site-method.
+This comes at a price in terms of computation but these variables tended to have more data at the nearest site, which my code currently joins efficiently, so it works out OK.